 After inputting the keyword and top-ranking URL into your favorite SEO tool, you uncover the following data:

-You can take this a step further by multiplying your KOB score by a relevancy score, which is a 1-3 scale (1 = low relevancy, 3 = high relevancy) used to determine how good of a fit the content is for your site.
+Once you have this keyword-specific data, you can determine your relevancy score, which is a 1-3 scale used to determine how good of a fit the content is for your site:

 Out of context, this score means nothing.
 But in combination with additional research and a strong list of keywords, a KOB score can help you prioritize which keywords to target first.